monquess/monquess-calendar/README.md

   <img src="https://img.shields.io/badge/Docker-2496ED?logo=docker&logoColor=fff" />
 </div>

-# 🗓️ monquess-calendar

----
+## Overview

-An advanced and elegant calendar application, built with NestJS and React.
+An advanced and elegant calendar application for creating and sharing events, built with NestJS and React.

 ## Table of Contents